-YLC made a major impact on the city’s skyline by raising more than $500, 000 to add lights to the Mississippi River Bridge, later named the Crescent City Connection.
+YLC made a major impact on the city’s skyline by raising more than $500, 000 to add lights to the Mississippi River Bridge, know known as the Crescent City Connection.

 In 2012, we launched a public awareness campaign to keep funding for the Crescent City Connection decorative lights.
 You can view our video below.

-YLC created the civic pride campaign, New Orleans: Proud to call it home, which is best known by bumper stickers found on cars around town and across the country.
+YLC created a slogan that has become a widely held mantra in the city – New Orleans: Proud to Call it Home.
+This civic pride campaign is best known by its bumper stickers, found on cars around town and across the country.

 YLC presented Festival of Fins, the largest art display to ever hit the streets of New Orleans.
 An auction of the fish sculptures raised more than $550, 000 for 65 local non-profits.